TascoGitGud/Fashion-Revenue-and-Marketing-Campaign-Analysis/README.md

 **📈 Key Findings:**

-- On days with 244 campaigns running at the same time, ROAS fell to around 3-4.
-When campaigns were cut down to 128, ROAS recovered to ~25.
+- On days with **244 campaigns** running at the same time, ROAS fell to around **3-4**.
+When campaigns were cut down to **128**, ROAS recovered to **~25**.
 Too many campaigns running at once is spreading the budget too thin and pulling overall performance down.

-- ROAS grew steadily from 11.39 in Week 1 to 17.43 in Week 5, while spend actually dropped from 52M to 43M VND.
+- ROAS grew steadily from **11.4 in Week 1** to **17.4 in Week 5**, while spend actually dropped from **52M to 43M VND**.
 Less spend but better focus led to better returns week over week.

-- AUDREY SHIRT LAL new campaigns brought in ~427M VND in Ads Revenue from only 47M VND spent, making them the top performers in the portfolio.
-Several smaller campaigns with just 5-7M VND in spend also showed strong Ads Revenue but have not been scaled up yet, which is a missed opportunity.
+- **AUDREY SHIRT LAL new** campaigns brought in **~427M VND** in Ads Revenue from only **47M VND** spent, making them the top performers in the portfolio.
+Several smaller campaigns with just **5-7M VND** in spend also showed strong Ads Revenue but have not been scaled up yet, which is a missed opportunity.
 However, whether this Ads Revenue translates into actual product profit will be a key question examined in the SKU Performance page. 👉 [Campaign Performance Detail](Images/Page_5.png)

-- CPC spiked to ~20K VND per click in early May, right when ROAS was at its lowest.
-CTR also did not go up when Impressions went up, meaning more people seeing the ads did not lead to more clicks.
-Ad targeting quality was inconsistent across campaigns.
+- CPC spiked to **~20K VND** per click in early May, right when ROAS was at its lowest.
+CTR also did not go up when Impressions went up, meaning more people seeing the ads did not lead to more clicks. **Ad targeting quality was inconsistent** across campaigns.

 ---